maccam912/Oddyssey/readme.md

 # Oddyssey

-The project is an open world roguelike game using [PYGUSES](https://github.com/KodeWorker/PYGUSES)
+The project is an open world roguelike game using [PYGUSES](https://github.com/KodeWorker/PYGUSES).
+The goal is to create a vivid procedually-generated open-world environment for player to interact.
+And the world keep on simulation while the game progresses.

 ## Getting Started